Training & Qualifications /

 After June 2017 it is expected that new apprentices will register for the Trailblazer Professional Taxation Technician Apprenticeship, which means that both option 1 and option 2 will be available to them as valid routes to qualification.

 These pathways documented are based upon chosen specialism but are they are not intended to be exhaustive.
 If you require further guidance then please register your interest below.

-In addition to the pathways above, students will also need to sit their Law and PRE CBEs.
+In addition to the pathways above, students will also need to sit their Accounting, Law and PRE CBEs.
 These CBEs must be sat in order to become ATT qualified and must be sat before the students enter for their final written CTA paper.